sergioamza/CamServer/README.md

 # Capture Server

 An idea for a custom CCTV and DVR Running into a Raspberry/Orange/Banana/Whatever..
-Pi or another computing system, recycling old webcams.
+Pi or another computing system, recycling old webcaptures.

+Another use could be some detection for a Computer vision application

-## Cam Server
+## capture Server

-Scans and serves the image of each cam of the System
+Scans and serves the image of each capture of the System

 ## Movement Detector

-Scans, process and server the cameras of remote systems.
+Scans, process and server the captureeras of remote systems.

 ### Endpoint

 `/`: `index.html` which is located in `src/resources/static` folder

-`/cam/list`: List of id of capture devices
+`/capture/list`: List of id of capture devices

-`/cam/info`: Info of all capture devices
+`/capture/info`: Info of all capture devices

-`/cam/count`: Count of capture devices detected
+`/capture/count`: Count of capture devices detected

-`/cam/{id}`: Base64 encoded image
+`/capture/{id}`: Base64 encoded image

-`/cam/{id}/info`: Camera info
+`/capture/{id}/info`: capture info

+`/capture/{id}/diff`: differences between last and new capture

-`/cam/{id}/{prop}/{value}`: Set camera properties
+`/capture/{id}/{prop}/{value}`: Set captureera properties

 ## Current work